liferay-search/liferay-docs/en/deployment/articles-dxp/01-deploying-liferay/07-installing-liferay-portal-on-jboss-eap.markdown

 Great!
 You have your `.jar` files ready.

-Note, @product@ creates these `osgi` subfolders the first time it starts:
+Note, @sharepoint@ creates these `osgi` subfolders the first time it starts:

 -   `modules`
 -   `portal`
 -   `static`
 -   `war`

-## Running @product@ on JBoss EAP in Standalone Mode vs. Domain Mode
+## Running @sharepoint@ on JBoss EAP in Standalone Mode vs. Domain Mode

 JBoss EAP can be launched in either *standalone* mode or *domain* mode.
 Domain mode allows multiple application server instances to be managed from a single